 Crude oil price trends

-Profit-booking and record inventories could drag oil prices lower.
-Prices could see support at $25 per barrel.
-Prices hit this level in 2003.
-On the other hand, short covering and lower oil prices could push crude oil prices higher.
-Oil prices tested this level in November 2015.
+Long-term oversupply, the Chinese economic slowdown, and the rising US crude oil inventory could push crude oil prices to historic lows.
+Oil prices could see support at $25 per barrel.
+Prices tested this level in 2003.
+On the other hand, lower oil prices and bargain hunting could boost oil prices.
+The next resistance level is $40 per barrel.
+Prices tested this level in November 2015.

-The uptick in oil prices benefits national and international oil producers like BP (BP), PetroChina (PTR), Petróleo Brasileiro SA Petrobras (PBR), ExxonMobil (XOM), and Apache (APA).
-The volatility in the oil market also impacts ETFs like the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), the iShares U.S. Oil & Gas Exploration & Production ETF (IEO), the ProShares Ultra Bloomberg Crude Oil ETF (UCO), and the ProShares UltraShort Bloomberg Crude Oil ETF (SCO).
+Record-low oil prices affect oil exploration and production companies like Continental Resources (CLR), Hess (HES), Energy XXI (EXXI), Halcón Resources (HK), Whiting Petroleum (WLL), Devon Energy (DVN), and Apache (APA).
+The volatility in the oil market also impacts ETFs like the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), the iShares U.S. Oil & Gas Exploration & Production ETF (IEO), and the ProShares UltraShort Bloomberg Crude Oil ETF (SCO).